- Glasses available in sub-$20 range. Very large selection of frames at the $4.95 & under price mark (add $6.94 for basic single-vision lenses)

 In the video, I order glasses from Goggles4u, track the shiping time, inspect the glasses, run them through the hot water test, and provide some observations.
 If you would like to see the full write-up with pictures instead of a video, head to the Goggles4u review page.

 Goggles4u is now based in the US, although I believe they still manufacture (and probably ship to some degree) from Pakistan.
 Pricing in USD & CAD via localized sites.
 They sell both single-vision and bi-focal/varifocal (regular and progressive) lenses.
 Methods of contact include a toll-free 24-hour number, live chat, a callback feature (available in “over 20 countries”), a website form, and fax (US, UK, and Germany numbers).
 Payment methods include Visa, Mastercard, Discover, AmEx, Diner’s Club, JCB, and Paypal.
-Goggles4u is BBB-accredited, with an “A+” rating.
+Goggles4u is listed by the BBB with an “A-” rating.

 In the past, Goggles4u was well-known for flexibility in their customer service, being quick to send replacement parts without hassle if somebody had a problem.
 I haven’t had enough recent reader-input to ascertain whether or not this still holds true, but complaint levels have remained extremely low regardless, and maintaining their BBB status leads me to believe that customer service is still strong.